All Episodes

 Yeah, that would be the same Soviet Union, Bolshevik revolution.

-Anyway, towel drape sitting at a table lined with vodka bottles as he sang, This land is your land to his host in the Soviet Union in the spring of 1988.
+Six months after his election in Vermont, September 11, 1981, Bernie Sanders, anyway, towel drape sitting at a table lined with vodka bottles as he's saying, this land is your land to his host in the Soviet Union in the spring of 1988.

-The just married socialist mayor from Vermont was on what he called the very strange honeymoon, an official 10-day visit to the communist country, and he was enthralled with the hospitality and the lessons that could be brought home.
+The just married socialist mayor from Vermont was on what he called a very strange honeymoon, an official 10-day visit to the communist country, and he was enthralled with the hospitality and the lessons that could be brought home.

 What lessons?

-Did he see the long lines for basic necessities like toilet paper and milk and bread and and so on and so forth?
+Did he see the long lines for basic necessities like toilet paper and milk and bread and so on and so forth?

-Now what this is not coming from any Republican camp.
+Now, this is not coming from any Republican camp.

-You know, Bernie Sanders long ago praise of socialist regimes.
+You know, Bernie Sanders' long ago praise of socialist regimes.

 Now they're digging up.

-He was on 60 minutes this weekend, and this is what he had to say about Castro.
+He was on 60 Minutes this weekend, and this is what he had to say about Castro.

 Listen.